 Published:

-With a TWINT QR code, food trucks, street food stalls and market vendors in Switzerland can accept cashless payments – without a card terminal, without monthly fixed costs and without their own internet connection on site.
-The merchant prints out a QR code sticker and sticks it visibly to the stand.
-The customer scans the code with the TWINT app, enters the amount and confirms the payment via their own mobile network.
-The transaction fee is 1.3% of the amount – without a minimum fee per transaction.
+With a TWINT QR code, food trucks, street food stalls, and market vendors in Switzerland can accept cashless payments – without a card terminal, without monthly fixed costs, and without their own internet connection on site.
+The merchant prints out a QR code sticker and sticks it visibly on the stall.
+The customer scans the code with the TWINT app, enters the amount, and confirms the payment via their own mobile network.
+The transaction fee is 1.3% of the amount – with no minimum fee per transaction.

-This guide shows you step by step how to set up TWINT QR for your mobile stand, how static and dynamic QR codes differ, which costs apply and which pitfalls you should know.
+This guide shows you step-by-step how to set up TWINT QR for your mobile stall, how static and dynamic QR codes differ, what costs are involved, and which pitfalls you should be aware of.

 1. Why TWINT QR is perfect for food trucks and market stalls

 With over 6 million active users, TWINT is the most widely used mobile payment app in Switzerland.
-For mobile sales points such as food trucks, snack trucks, weekly market stalls or festival stands, the TWINT QR code sticker offers several clear advantages over classic card terminals.
+For mobile sales outlets such as food trucks, snack vans, weekly market stalls, or festival stands, the TWINT QR code sticker offers several tangible advantages over classic card terminals.

-First, the entry barrier is extremely low: You need neither a physical terminal nor an acquirer contract for card payments.
-Registration takes place directly in the TWINT merchant portal or via a payment service provider (PSP) such as Payrexx.
-Second, there are no monthly fixed costs and no rental fees – you pay only per transaction.
-Third, as a merchant you do not need your own internet connection at the stand.
-The QR code is a printed sticker; the connection runs via your customers' smartphone.
-This is a decisive advantage, especially at locations with poor Wi-Fi coverage – festivals, open-air weekly markets, mountain regions.
+Firstly, the entry barrier is extremely low: you need neither a physical terminal nor an acquirer contract for card payments.
+Registration takes place directly in the TWINT merchant portal or via a Payment Service Provider (PSP) such as Payrexx.
+Secondly, there are no monthly fixed costs and no rental fees – you pay exclusively per transaction.
+Thirdly, as a merchant, you do not need your own internet connection at the stall.
+The QR code is a printed sticker; the connection runs via your customers' smartphones.
+This is a decisive advantage, especially in locations with poor Wi-Fi coverage – festivals, outdoor weekly markets, mountain regions.

-There is also the high acceptance rate: Around 77% of stationary sales points in Switzerland already offer TWINT.
+Added to this is the high level of acceptance: around 77% of stationary sales outlets in Switzerland already offer TWINT.
 Your customers know the process and trust the app.
-For many market vendors, the TWINT QR code sticker is the first cashless payment method at all – and often the only one they actually need.
+For many market vendors, the TWINT QR code sticker is the very first cashless payment method – and often the only one they actually need.

 2. Static QR sticker vs. dynamic QR code: What is the difference?

-A static QR code means a QR sticker that is permanently attached to the stand and does not change.
+A static QR code is a QR sticker that is permanently stuck to the stall and does not change.
 The customer scans the code and enters the amount to be paid themselves in the TWINT app.
 Alternatively, the sticker can be configured for a fixed amount – for example CHF 5.00 for a coffee.

-A dynamic QR code, on the other hand, is generated anew with every transaction – typically via a cash register system or POS software.
-It already contains the exact amount in the code, so the customer only has to confirm.
-Dynamic QR codes require a technical integration (e.g. via a PSP such as Payrexx, Worldline or SIX) and are suitable for businesses with higher transaction volumes.
+A dynamic QR code, on the other hand, is generated anew for each transaction – typically via a cash register system or POS software.
+It already contains the exact amount in the code, so the customer only has to confirm it.
+Dynamic QR codes require technical integration (e.g. via a PSP such as Payrexx, Worldline, or SIX) and are suitable for businesses with higher transaction volumes.

 Feature | Static QR sticker | Dynamic QR code |